-- Notify all assembly areas to evacuate to offsite location. - Method of Travel

-The students and staff walk to the Kennedy Elementary School.
+- · Notify all assembly areas to evacuate to offsite location. - Method of Travel-The students and staff walk to the lot near the Adult Ed.
+Building

 Evacuation - Return to Buildings or Grounds

 No students or staff shall return to school buildings or grounds until advised to do so by the Incident Commander or appropriate officials.